Many companies still believe that Digital Marketing is all about ad campaigns and social media. Some of us, when entering Rock, also thought so.

 Banners (Rock Convert)

-We use two types of banners on blog posts and create both using the Rock Convert plugin.
+We use two types of banners on blog posts and create both using the Rock Convert plugin, a feature available on Stage.
 You can install it for free on your WordPress and start capturing leads right now.

 The first type is a banner that converts a blog post into a PDF for download: